* Euro rebounds from four-month low vs dollar

 pushed up borrowing costs on Wednesday, hurting the euro.

-Italy's centre-left alliance made a last-ditch appeal to
+Italy's center-left alliance made a last-ditch appeal to

 other parties on Thursday to clear the way for a new government